rbrother/articles/airbnb-tammisaari-instructions/article.md

 1. After cleaning, please send the host photo from the kitchen, living room and main bedroom to the host.
 1. Switch off all lamps, electric radiators and other electronic devices.
 However, do not unplug or switch off the wifi/computer-devices or the living-room remote-heating radiator.
 1. Lock the doors and place the key back to the combination-lock box (unless it's there already)
+1. If it is cold time of the year (possibility of freezing temperatures in the night, typically October-November), [empty the outside water pipes](#emptying-water-pipes)

 ## Trash